BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 \caption{Count of Data from different regions}(\#fig:continentCountdata)
 \end{figure}

-In addition to the overview of datasets by region in figure \@ref(fig:continentCountdata), a world map in figure \@ref(fig:worldMap) has been created to illustrate the countries from which the data sets originate.
+In addition to the overview of data sets by region in figure \@ref(fig:continentCountdata), a world map in figure \@ref(fig:worldMap) has been created to illustrate the countries from which the data sets originate.
 The data sets from the industrialized countries were marked in blue and those from the emerging and developing countries in red.

 \begin{figure}[H]